 - Preconceived notions

 The trends on the difficulty level and pattern of the exam in the past should not affect the strategy on the D-day.
 It happened to me in CAT 2019 when the VA section was considerably tougher compared to previous years.
-But I was not prepared for it and thought that I would have to attempt the required number of questions to secure good percentile according to previous year papers.
-Although I scored quite well in the other sections, my percentile reduced mostly due to VA section in which I couldn’t really understand the difficulty level.
-The students should always think that if its difficult for them, it is difficult for 2.5 lac more candidates.
+But I was not prepared for it and thought that I would have to attempt the required number of questions to secure a good percentile according to the previous year papers.
+Although I scored quite well in the other sections, my percentile reduced mostly due to the VA section in which I couldn’t really understand the difficulty level.
+The students should always think that if it’s difficult for them, it is difficult for 2.5 lac more candidates.

 - Curiosity to know about others

 Candidates who appear for the evening slot generally get carried away with the morning slot analysis.
-Although there is not a lot of difference in the difficulty level of both the slots but the friend or a teacher who’s giving the analysis is telling that according to his/her own strengths and weaknesses.
+Although there is not a lot of difference in the difficulty level of both the slots the friend or a teacher who’s giving the analysis is telling that according to his/her own strengths and weaknesses.
 If someone is strong in QA, he/she can solve even the toughest questions and consider the section to be easy.
 But it might not be applicable to everyone.
-The only valuable input that one can get from the morning slot is whether the exam format is same or not because that would not change between slots.
+The only valuable input that one can get from the morning slot is whether the exam format is the same or not because that would not change between slots.

 - Being Impatient

 This is probably the most natural thing that happens to the candidates.
-When you’re not able to solve a question, there’s no point being impatient and start feeling nervous.
+When you’re not able to solve a question, there’s no point in being impatient and start feeling nervous.
 Take your time and back your ability.

 - Getting stuck on a few questions

 Another very common mistake is to stay stuck on a few tricky questions.
 Students need to understand that this exam is not to pick and choose the easy questions but to reject the tricky questions and move forward.
 It is very easy to get stuck for 5-7 minutes on a particular question just to satisfy the ego.
-But this can make you press the panic button and then there’s just downfall from that point.
+But this can make you press the panic button and then there’s just a downfall from that point.

 - Guessing and marking answers

 Accuracy is the most important thing in this exam.
 Speed comes with practice and if you’ve sincerely attempted mocks and maintained the strategy, speed will automatically improve.
-Accuracy is the game changer.
+Accuracy is the game-changer.
 There’s no point guessing answers and marking them with doubts in mind.
 I did the mistake of guessing the answers for some very tough questions in the VA section and ultimately got all of them wrong.
 It affected my percentile to a great extent.

 CAT is an exam that tests your patience and perseverance.
 It is vital to stay confident and stick to your plans.
-There will be many speed breakers in the journey but eventually you will succeed if your efforts are sincere and in the right direction.
+There will be many speed breakers in the journey but eventually, you will succeed if your efforts are sincere and in the right direction.
 So, have faith in your ability and preparation on the exam day, simplify your thinking on that day and solve the questions on merit.